-Building flexibility into the code of software and the underlying infrastructure allows companies to be adaptable enough to embrace shifts in the marketplace.
+Building flexibility into the code of the software and the underlying infrastructure allows companies to be adaptable enough to embrace shifts in the marketplace.
 Software-defined environments are becoming more dominant in security, storage, data centers, and networking.
 Anything within the cloud can be controlled by software interacting with the API.
-Applications are now likelier to have strong, built-in APIs so that you can easily get the functionality you need.
+Applications are now likelier to have robust, built-in APIs so that you can easily get the functionality you need.

 To accommodate the need for on-demand computing and split-second scalability, computing will no longer be formulated in terms of static structures, favoring dynamic models instead.
-Developers will create rules and script that can coordinate the tools and power from the network for use in individual applications.
+Developers will create rules and scripts that can coordinate the tools and power from the network for use in individual applications.

 #9 – Web scalability

 Web-scale computing is an IT capability to deliver public Virtual Private Server performance within an enterprise.
-More companies will begin to replicate the software and infrastructural models of the behemoth Internet corporations – Amazon, Facebook and Google.
+More companies will begin to replicate the software and infrastructural models of the behemoth Internet corporations – Amazon, Facebook, and Google.

 #10 – Risk-defined security

 Security is the linchpin that allows for digital environments to flourish.
 It is utterly, fundamentally important but also should not stand in the way of new development.
 Firms will become more aware in 2015 that it’s not possible to create an environment that has impenetrable security.
 As companies can admit that they can’t be prepared for defense against every single type of threat, they will be able to assess risk and monitor vulnerabilities in more complex manners.

 Developers, recognizing that it is no longer sufficient to set up safeguards at the perimeter of the network, will create more attuned applications to security concerns.
 Testing of applications will become more dynamic and integrated, and applications will know the context, and access will be modified to meet diverse situations.